ptr727/PlexCleaner/README.md

 - NVidia NVENC:
   - See [HandBrake](https://handbrake.fr/docs/en/latest/technical/video-nvenc.html) documentation.
-  - `HandBrakeOptions:Video`: `nvenc_h264`
+  - `HandBrakeOptions:Video`: `nvenc_h264 --quality 22 --encoder-preset medium`
 - Intel QuickSync:
   - See [HandBrake](https://handbrake.fr/docs/en/latest/technical/video-qsv.html) documentation.
-  - `HandBrakeOptions:Video`: `qsv_h264`
+  - `HandBrakeOptions:Video`: `qsv_h264 --quality 22 --encoder-preset medium`

 Note that HandBrake is primarily used for video deinterlacing, and only as backup encoder when FFmpeg fails.
 The default `HandBrakeOptions:Audio` configuration is set to `copy --audio-fallback ac3` that will copy all supported audio tracks as is, and only encode to `ac3` if the audio codec is not natively supported.

 ## Language Matching

-Language tag matching now supports [IETF / RFC 5646 / BCP 47](https://en.wikipedia.org/wiki/IETF_language_tag) tag formats as implemented by [MkvMerge](https://gitlab.com/mbunkus/mkvtoolnix/-/wikis/Languages-in-Matroska-and-MKVToolNix).
+Language tag matching supports [IETF / RFC 5646 / BCP 47](https://en.wikipedia.org/wiki/IETF_language_tag) tag formats as implemented by [MkvMerge](https://gitlab.com/mbunkus/mkvtoolnix/-/wikis/Languages-in-Matroska-and-MKVToolNix).
-During processing the absence of IETF language tags will treated as a track warning, and an IETF language will be assigned from the ISO639-3-2 tag.
+During processing the absence of IETF language tags will treated as a track warning, and an RFC 5646 IETF language will be temporarily assigned based on the ISO639-3-2 tag.
 If `ProcessOptions.SetIetfLanguageTags` is enabled MkvMerge will be used to remux the file using the `--normalize-language-ietf extlang` option, see the [MkvMerge docs](https://mkvtoolnix.download/doc/mkvpropedit.html#:~:text=%2D%2Dnormalize%2Dlanguage%2Dietf%20mode) for more details.

 Tags are in the form of `language-extlang-script-region-variant-extension-privateuse`, and matching happens left to right.